The Lavin Agency Speakers Bureau

 writers, and doers for speaking engagements.

-You are your brain, but you also have the power to shape it—and yourself.
+You are your brain, but you can also shape it—and become more creative, more productive, and the best version of yourself.

 You are your brain.
 But how exactly do your thoughts, feelings, perceptions and sense of identity derive from this three-pound organ locked inside the black box of your skull?
-Cognitive neuroscientist Dr. Heather Berlin has dedicated two decades of scientific research to those questions, discovering surprising clues in the brains of people with psychiatric and neurological disorders.
-What happens in the brain when a person simply can’t control themselves?
-Or when their sense of a “self” doing the controlling is fragmented, or lost entirely?
-By tracing the distinct brain circuits that give rise to her patients’ disorders, Dr. Berlin is revealing the neurophysiological order that makes each of us who we are.
-In her provocative talks, Berlin takes audiences on a journey deep into the brain, the mind, and the self, as she reveals the startling and exciting recent findings of cutting-edge neuroscience.
+In her provocative talks, Dr. Heather Berlin takes audiences on a journey deep into the brain, the mind, and the self, as she reveals the startling and exciting recent findings of cutting-edge neuroscience.
 How does your brain accomplish spontaneous creativity?
 How much self-control or “free will” do we really have?
 And what does the future hold, once brains begin to interact with cognitive implants and “neural prosthetics”?
 Berlin will introduce you to your dynamic unconscious mind, a bigger part of “who you are” than you could ever guess.

 Committed to integrating the arts and sciences, science communication, and promoting women in STEM, Berlin is a founding committee member of the National Academy of Sciences’ “Science and Entertainment Exchange” Program, and a member of the American Association for the Advancement of Science’s Committee on Science and Technology Engagement with the Public.
-She co-hosted StarTalk All-Stars with Neil deGrasse Tyson, and has hosted series on both PBS and Discovery Channel.
+She co-hosted StarTalk All-Stars with Neil deGrasse Tyson and has hosted series on PBS and Discovery Channel.
 She has made numerous media appearances including on the BBC, History Channel, Netflix, National Geographic, NPR, and TEDx, and was featured in the documentary film Bill Nye: Science Guy.
-Berlin is a Professor of Psychiatry at the Icahn School of Medicine at Mount Sinai and trained in clinical neuropsychology at Weill Cornell Medicine in the Department of Neurological Surgery.
+Berlin is an associate clinical professor of psychiatry and neuroscience at the Icahn School of Medicine at Mount Sinai and trained in clinical neuropsychology at Weill Cornell Medicine in the Department of Neurological Surgery.
 She received her Ph.D. from the University of Oxford and Master of Public Health from Harvard University.

 Author of The End of Bias Award-winning science and culture journalist